St Patrick's Primary School Pakenham

 Parent Helpers-Term 2

-We will be running an induction for any parents who wish to help in the classroom early in Term 2.
+We will be running an induction for any parents who wish to help in the classroom on Tuesday 1st April at 9am in the front office.
 Please note, any parents wishing to assist in the classroom must have a Working with Children Check.
 It only needs to be a Volunteer one to assist in the classroom.
 The school will require a copy of this to keep in our files.
 We will notify parents of the date once we have finalised it.

 ATTENTION PARENTS: School Uniform

-I am asking for all students to be wearing our full school uniform.
+I am asking please that all students, to be wearing our proper school uniform.
 It is important that we maintain a high standard of uniform throughout the school year and to wear it with pride.

 I will continue to ask all students to be wearing proper school shoes and uniform right up until the end of the year.
 Runners are NOT school shoes.
 Please see pictures below.
 I understand that students are growing constantly, however they will continue to grow for many more years and so I cannot always accept this as an excuse.
 We must remember that many students are adhering to the correct standards of school uniform and therefore, it is important that the students and their families please respect this.
 Secondary schools do not accept poor unform standards.

 If finance is a concern when it comes to uniform, please speak to your classroom teacher.
-St Patrick’s has a very good second-hand uniform shop where you can purchase school uniform items.
+St Patrick’s has a very good second-hand uniform shop that you can top up your child’s uniform with.
 It is a third of the price you would pay at the normal uniform shop, and the money goes straight back to the school.

 This is an example of a school shoe to be worn every day, except on sport days/events: